bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ## Enterprise (Logical) Data Warehouse Reference Architecture
 ---

+An enterprise logical data warehouse retains the core properties of a traditional data warehouse—integrated, consistent, and analytics-ready data—while operating in a distributed, domain-oriented model.

-**Logical Data Warehouse topology**
+**Logical Data Warehouse topology** is characterised by:

-- Reflects the domain topology.
+- Federated governance – shared policies and standards, but distributed custodianship, applied across the domain topology.
+- Unified access – a common entry point for querying and consuming data regardless of its physical location
-- Provides unified access to data warehouse products from across domains via a common catalog.
+- Enterprise metadata – consistent definitions, lineage, and discovery across all domains via shared catalog.

+This approach combines the scalability and agility of decentralised ownership with the trust and coherence of an enterprise-wide data platform.

 <div align="center">

-*Example logical data warehouse topology*
+<em>Example logical data warehouse topology</em>
 <br>
 <img src="../img/enterprise_logical_data_warehouse_architecture.png"  alt="Enterprise logical data warehouse architecture">